-Dr. Julia VanderMolen is an Assistant Professor for the Public Health program at Grand Valley State University.
-She received her Ph.D. in Educational Leadership with an emphasis in Career and Technical Education from Western Michigan University.
-She has a M.Ed. in Educational Technology from Grand Valley State University, a M.A. in Health Science from the University of Alabama, a M.S. in Biology from Clemson University and a B.S. in Biology from Western Michigan University.
+Dr. Julia VanderMolen is an Associate Professor of Public Health within the School of Interdisciplinary Health at Grand Valley State University.
+Dr. VanderMolen received her Ph.D. in Educational Leadership with an emphasis in Career and Technical Education from Western Michigan University.
+She has an M.Ed in Educational Technology from Grand Valley State University, a MA in Health Science from the University of Alabama, and an MS in Biology from Clemson University.

-The contribution of her research is to examine the benefits of assistive technology, UD and UDL.
-Additionally, Dr. VanderMolen’s recent work has included the benefits of 3D printing for the visually impaired and the concept of universal design and learning.
-Dr. VanderMolen currently serves on the Children’s Healing Center (CHC), MiCHWA, MACUL SIGPL Steering Committee, MACUL SIG INC, and is a member of RESNA and ATIA.
+The contributions of her research are to examine the benefits of assistive technology, UD and UDL, and disabilities in public health.
+Additionally, Dr. VanderMolen’s recent work has included the benefits of 3D printing for the visually impaired, the concept of universal design as it relates to public health and disability policy.

 Dr. VanderMolen currently serves as a board member of the Association for the Blind and Visually Impaired.
 She is an active member of the Disability section, the Food and Nutrition of the American Public Health Association (APHA), and the Great Lakes Chapter of the Society of Public Health Education (GLC-SOPHE), where she is currently working serves as the President-Elect.